facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.rst

 Example Models
 --------------

-Two major models in ParlAI inheret from TorchGeneratorAgent: seq2seq and transformer.
+Two major models in ParlAI inherit from TorchGeneratorAgent: seq2seq and transformer.
 You can try one of these with the example below:

 .. code-block:: bash